Leftovers: What's the difference between Clojure's rem(ainder) and mod(ulus) functions?

 I've been talking about iPhones because I want to convince you that there are many possible solutions.
 We don't think about it much because we have a preference for certain solutions over others.

-In my case, my preferred solution is:
+In the above scenario, my preferred remainder is:

 • positive (To maintain peace and keep things simple.)